-Unrefined carbohydrates are rich in vitamins, fibre and minerals.
+Unrefined carbohydrates are rich in vitamins, fiber and minerals.
 Refined carbs on the other hand, are those foods which have been processed by machines.
-These machines strip all the goodness from food types and gives food a finer texture, prolonging its shelf life and removing all important nutrients such as fibre and B vitamins.
+These machines strip all the goodness from food types and give food a finer texture, prolonging its shelf life and removing all important nutrients such as fiber and B vitamins.

 Fibre is essential for eliminating toxins through good bowel movements, which are essential in order to have a healthy immune system.
-We need to eat at least 40 grams of fibre rich foods every day, because fibre helps with regulating blood sugar levels.
-Fibre rich foods also make you feel full and can therefore help with managing your weight.
+We need to eat at least 40 grams of fiber-rich foods every day because fiber helps with regulating blood sugar levels.
+Fibre-rich foods also make you feel full and can, therefore, help with managing your weight.

 - All the Goodness Stripped from Whole Grains

 - Refined Carbs and their Impact on Kids

 - Eliminate Refined Carbs from Your Diet – It’s as Simple as That!